CodeBy-OM/AI-Native-Credit-Infrastructure/README.md

 **Architecture:** Graceful degradation when databases are unavailable — all endpoints return valid responses using in-memory fallbacks.
 This allows evaluation without infrastructure setup.

 ---

-## 💡 One Positioning Statement

-> "A traditional LOS is a transaction system.
-Vitto is a decisioning system."

----

-## 🔄 What I'd Do With More Time

-1. Add real email/SMS OTP delivery (SendGrid + MSG91)
-2. Implement a full admin dashboard for lead management
-3. Add the visual AI lifecycle diagram as an interactive SVG React component
-4. Write unit + integration tests for all API endpoints (Jest + Supertest)
-5. Set up CI/CD pipeline with GitHub Actions

----

 *Vitto Technologies Pvt.
 Ltd. — Confidential*